kukielp/sample-blog/_posts/2020-05-22-COBOL-on-aws-lambda.md

     margin-right: auto;"/>

-I have spent part of my working career in Financial services, it's a great industry and an anyone who has spent any time there knows Mainframe, COBOL and Fortran do come up.
-I know of one COBOL programmer personally ( the wife of a friend ), how ever have never see COBOL code myself unitl ~a year ago where I did some research, found a compiler and tried it (Hello CBOLO).
+I have spent part of my working career in Financial services, it's a great industry and anyone who has spent any time there knows Mainframe, COBOL and Fortran do come up.
+I know of one COBOL programmer personally ( the wife of a friend ), however have never seen COBOL code myself unitl ~a year ago where I did some research, found a compiler and tried it (Hello COBOL).
 I then did a quick google about running this in Lambda ( why not? ) and found this [repo](https://github.com/ktsmy/aws-lambda-cobol-sample).
 I left it at that.

-Recently I was triggered to re-visit the project, I forked the repo and made some changes, added a [SAM emplate](https://aws.amazon.com/serverless/sam/) adjusted the build scripts and exposed the result as an invokable http endpoint, you can see the result here:
+Recently I was triggered to re-visit the project, I forked the repo and made some changes, added a [SAM template](https://aws.amazon.com/serverless/sam/) adjusted the build scripts and exposed the result as an invokable http endpoint, you can see the result here:

 [Click for COBOL/AWS/SAM Repo](https://github.com/kukielp/aws-lambda-cobol-sample)